The Re-use of Public Sector Information Regulations

 As information assets become available for re-use they will be added to the Re-use Register.

 In addition, section 23 of the Freedom of Information (Scotland) Act 2002 requires that all Scottish public authorities maintain a publication scheme setting out the types of information that are routinely made available.
-For more details on the Scottish Government’s publication scheme, see our Guide to Information.
-Information published under the publication scheme by the Scottish Government can be made available for re-use.
+For more details on our publication scheme, see our Guide to Information.
+Information published under our publication scheme can be made available for re-use.

 Information for Re-use Register